Growing a Healthier You

 Find a Farmers Market -- Farmers markets allow consumers to have access to locally grown, farm-fresh produce, and enables farmers the opportunity to develop a personal relationship with their customers.
 You can search the database to find one of the many farmers markets around the country.

+Look for the USDA Organic Seal -- When shopping, look for the USDA Organic seal.
+It assures you that the agricultural products marketed as organic meet strict standards.
 Organic crops are raised without using most conventional pesticides or petroleum-based fertilizer.
 Animals raised on an organic farm must be fed organic feed.
 They are given no antibiotics or growth hormones.
 For more information, visit the USDA National Organic Program's website.